 - a.
 Good personal hygiene habits must be maintained. - b.
 Fingernails: - i.
-No artificial fingernails or fingernail jewelry should be worn by health care workers in patient care areas, by anyemployee/volunteer who has contact with patient care supplies, equipment or food.
-This includes GEL and/ or POWDER DIPPED NAIL POLISH. - ii.
+No artificial fingernails or fingernail jewelry should be worn by health care workers in patient care areas and any employee/volunteer who has contact with patient care supplies, equipment or food.

+- ii.
 Length of the natural nail is to be of an appropriate professional length for the individual to perform their duties safely. - iii.
 Polish, if worn, must be in good repair without cracks or chips.
-Clear polish is preferable as it allows for visible inspection of the space underneath the tip of the nail.
-NO GEL POLISH. - iv.
+Clear polish is preferable as it allows for visible inspection of the space underneath the tip of the nail. iv.
 Surgical scrub personnel fingernails should be kept short, clean and healthy.
 Scrub personnel shall not wear nail polish and artificial nails are not allowed (Surgery policy 7420-3-3).
 See appendix for affected positions.